Dishank422/multimodal-question-answering/README.md

 # multimodal-question-answering

 I used instructblip model on simple multimodal algorithmic reasoning task.
 I used parameter efficient finetuning and low rank adaptors for instructblip to train a 13 billion parameter model.

+Also used GradCAM++ to explain the instructblip model.